Government rebates can work hand-in-hand with financing to make solar and batteries more affordable for homeowners.

 Government rebates vary across the country and are often changing.
 Having the most up-to-date information handy can help you in your conversations with customers.

-See current rebates
+See current rebates2

 Offer finance solutions to close the cost gap